Scott Dixon: 2003–2006

 Dixon and CGR switched from CART to the IndyCar Series before the 2003 season, partly due to financial incentives and a desire to compete in the Indianapolis 500.
 Although he was hesitant to participate in the all-oval track series because he was a road course specialist, he quickly adapted to ovals.
 Dixon won his debut race, the Toyota Indy 300 at Homestead–Miami Speedway, after leading the final 53 laps.
 He sustained injuries in an accident with Tony Kanaan at Motegi two races later.
 At his first Indianapolis 500, he qualified fourth; late in the race, he lost control of his car and spun through 180 degrees, finishing 17th.
 Dixon took successive wins at Pikes Peak International Raceway and Richmond International Raceway and four second places in the next ten races.
 He entered the season-ending Chevy 500 at Texas Motor Speedway as one of five title contenders and tied on points with Team Penske's Hélio Castroneves who required a victory to win the championship.
-Dixon finished second, ahead of all other title contenders, to win the championship with 507 points.
+Dixon finished second, ahead of all other title contenders, to win the championship with 507 points and five non-finishes during his first full season with CGR.

 In the second round of the 2004 championship, he finished second at Phoenix International Raceway, followed by a fifth-place finish in the following round at Motegi.
 The remaining twelve races saw him achieve seven more top-tens with his best performance during that period being a fifth place in the final round, the Chevy 500 at Texas, (Note: Dixon was required to miss the Menards A.J.
-Foyt 225 because he sustained a chipped bone in his right thumb and a sprained left ankle in separate accidents during practice.) for tenth overall with 355 points.
-His Toyota engine lacked power, causing him to be slower than drivers racing better developed Honda engines, particularly when IndyCar implemented a rule change lowering engine sizes from 3.5 L to 3.0 L at the Indianapolis 500.
+Foyt 225 at the Milwaukee Mile because he sustained a chipped bone in his right thumb and a sprained left ankle in separate accidents during practice.) for tenth overall with 355 points.
+As Toyota began competing in the NASCAR Truck Series in 2004, many of the company's employees were moved away from IndyCar.
+This meant Dixon's engine became more unreliable and lacked power, causing him to be slower than drivers racing better developed Honda engines, particularly when IndyCar implemented a rule change lowering engine sizes from 3.5 L to 3.0 L at the Indianapolis 500.
 Dixon, according to Smith, would occasionally overdrive his car, causing handling issues entering corners.